stuartasutton/asn/README.md

 ASN namespace files defining terms (properties and classes)--four (RDF and JSONLD) schema files and a JSONLD @context file.

 **For general use, the asnProfile.rdf or the asnProfile.jsonld are preferred because they contain all terms used in ASN descriptions.
-The asnTerms.rdf and asnTerms.jsonld contain ONLY the terms defined in the ASN namespace.**
+The asnTerms.rdf and asnTerms.jsonld contain ONLY the terms defined in the ASN namespace and are inadequate for full ASN StandardDocument and Statement descriptions.**

-1. **Schema File 1 (asnTerms.jsonld):** A JSONLD version of the namespace file defining ASN terms ONLY;
+1. ***ASN Profile*** (All ASN Terms + All Borrowed Terms from Other Namespaces)

-1. **Schema file 2 (asnProfile.jsonld):** A JSONLD version of the profile schema file including all of the ASN terms and all terms borrowed from other namespaces (e.g., Dublin Core 1.1 and Terms).
+   - **asnProfile.rdf:** An RDF version of the profile schema file including all of the ASN terms and all terms borrowed from other namespaces (e.g., Dublin Core 1.1 and Dublin Core Terms); and

-1. **Schema File 3 (asnTerms.rdf):** An RDF version of the namespace file defining ASN terms ONLY;

-1. **Schema file 4 (asnProfile.rdf):** An RDF version of the profile schema file including all of the ASN terms and all terms borrowed from other namespaces (e.g., Dublin Core 1.1 and Terms).
+   - **asnProfile.jsonld:** A JSONLD version of the profile schema file including all of the ASN terms and all terms borrowed from other namespaces (e.g., Dublin Core 1.1 and Terms).

+1. ***ASN Namespace*** (ASN Terms <u>Only</u>)
+   - **asnTerms.rdf:** An RDF version of the ASN namespace file defining ASN terms only; and
+   - **asnTerms.jsonld:** A JSONLD version of the ASN namespace file defining ASN terms only.

+1. ***JSON-LD Context File*** (Context for All terms Used in the asnProfile.jsonld and asnTerms.jsonld)
-1. **Context File (asnContext.json):** A context file for referencing from ASN data instances using JSON-LD that includes ALL terms from both the ASN namespace and profile schemas.
+   - **asnContext.json:** A context file for referencing from ASN data instances using JSON-LD that includes ALL terms from both the ASN namespace and profile schemas.

-*Note: In the ASN namespace, the competency framework class is called StandardDocument and a competency is called Statement.
+**Note:** In the ASN namespace, the competency framework class is called StandardDocument and a competency is called Statement.

 ## Concept Scheme Files